 You get varied selection such as Dim Sum, Noodles, Congee, Stir-fried dishes, Claypot dishes and Roasts.

-Beef congee is definitely not so common, and I was surprisingly impressed.
+Congee with Beef & Raw Egg ($9.90) is definitely not so common, and I was surprisingly impressed.

 I loved how the congee had a silky smooth texture.
 Not forgetting the generous amount of tender beef slices paired with an egg, that would serve as a light nutritious meal.